 Like most credit cards, the redemption value for this card is fixed at 1:1, meaning 1 percent is worth 1 cent per dollar.
 The purchases you make in your 3 percent category will yield 3 cents per dollar.

 This credit card typically requires a FICO credit score of 670 or higher for acceptance.
 The higher your credit score, the more likely your application will be approved, although approval is never guaranteed.

 If you’re an avid Amazon shopper and already subscribe to Prime, the Amazon Prime Rewards Visa Signature Card may be a good fit for you.
 With its high rewards rates on Amazon and Whole Foods purchases, along with no spending limits and Visa Signature perks, there’s a lot to love about this credit card.

 Of course, if you want a higher rewards value on shopping that extends beyond this one retailer, you may prefer the Bank of America Customized Cash Rewards credit card.
 This card is an attractive option to consumers whose lifestyle and spending habits don’t always align with pre-determined bonus categories.
-Bank of America Customized Cash Rewards puts you in the driver’s seat to choose your bonus category each month, which is an outstanding option for those with untraditional spending habits.
+The Bank of America card puts you in the driver’s seat to choose your bonus category each month, which is an outstanding option for those with untraditional spending habits.